elotroalex/cdsc/_posts/2023-12-09-microgrants-recipient-2023.md

 <p>Dominican Republic and the United States</p>
 <p>Total: $5,000</p>

-<p><i>Shadow Scholars</i> is an open-access digital collection of archival documents, scholarly introductions, biographical sketches, interactive maps, and classroom resources about African and African descendant women thinkers across the long historical milieu of Dominican society.
-Monegro’s project crafts a genealogy of how organic intellectuals in the first colony of the Americas resisted, accommodated, and endured during the colonial period (1492-1844).
-Shadow Scholars asks users to expand what constitutes intellectualism in Caribbean history.
-The main purpose of this collection is to make available a repository of resources that trace the intellectualism of Black women who were rarely literate yet authored enduring legacies in circum-Caribbean spaces.
-It will show us how digital resources help us better accredit Caribbean actors for the rich intellectual production that abounded beyond the realm of letters.</p>
+<p>Sophia will design an open-access digital collection of archival documents, scholarly introductions, biographical sketches, interactive maps, and classroom resources about African and African descendant women thinkers across the long historical milieu of Dominican society.
+The collection will include a repository of resources that trace the intellectualism of Black women who were rarely literate yet authored enduring legacies in circum-Caribbean spaces.
+The platform will craft a genealogy of how organic intellectuals in the first colony of the Americas resisted, accommodated, and endured during the colonial period (1492-1844).
+Shadow Scholars will ask users to expand on what constitutes intellectualism in Caribbean history.
+It shows us how digital resources help us acknowledge Caribbean actors as part of the rich intellectual production beyond the realm of letters.</p>

 **Queer Archives of Trinidad & Tobago**
 <p>Angelina V. Nixon, Nikoli A. Attai, Alessandra Hereman, Catherin Shepherd, Keith McNeal (CAISO: Sex and Gender Justice)</p>
 <p>Trinidad & Tobago </p>
 <p>Total: $10,000</p>

-<p><i>The Queer Archives of Trinidad and Tobago</i> is a curation of Trinidad and Tobago’s queer history from 1960 to the present.
+<p>CAISO is a feminist civil society organization committed to ensuring wholeness, justice, and inclusion for Trinidad and Tobago's LGBTQI+ (Lesbian, Gay, Bisexual, Transgender, Queer, and Intersex) communities, by developing analysis, alliances, and advocacy.
+Their project, “Queer Archives of Trinidad and Tobago,” is a curation of Trinidad and Tobago’s queer history from 1960 to the present.
 These archives include two significant collections of queer history: The Cyrus Sylvester Archive and a public Timeline of LGBTQI+ T&T History.
 The research team is currently cataloging this archival material and identifying aspects that could be available to the public.
-As young and “living” archives, they have also been thinking critically about their ethical commitment to protecting the persons and material contained within them. </p>
+As young and “living” archives, they have also considered their ethical commitment to protecting the persons and material within them.</p>

 **Bibliothèque Haïtienne des Frères de l'Instruciton Chrétiene (Haitian Library of the Brothers of Christian Instruction)**
 <p>Marie-France Guilaume, Wandred PIierre and Notis Mosenor</p>